fluid-project/infusion/README.md

 npm run test:browser
 ```

-Any browsers that Testem finds on your system will be launched sequentially with each browser running the full Infusion
+Testem will attempt to launch Chrome and Firefox sequentially with each browser running the full Infusion test suite.
-test suite.
 The results will be returned in your terminal in the [TAP](https://testanything.org/) format.
-Once you have
-run `npm install`, you can use the command `npx testem launchers` from the root of this repository to get a list of
-browsers that Testem can launch on your system.

 If you would like to debug individual tests or view the test summary in a browser, you can: